Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: iMarkers: Concept and Comparison

 \textbf{Pattern Coding and Recognition:} iMarkers support various coding patterns for recognition and information retrieval.
 This paper focuses on ArUco-based \cite{aruco} markers with variant dictionaries, but other standard fiducial marker libraries can also be adapted to the iMarker design.

-\textbf{Fabrication Efficiency:} The cost and simplicity of fabrication significantly impact the widespread adoption of fiducial markers.
-While AirCode requires partitioning and InfraStructs depend on complex, layered assembly, iMarkers, as shown in Fig.~\ref{fig_marker_material}, can be fabricated using cost-effective methods like dispensing or spray coating.
+\textbf{Fabrication Cost and Efficiency:} The cost and simplicity of fabrication significantly impact the widespread adoption of markers.
+While AirCode requires partitioning and InfraStructs depend on a complex, layered assembly, iMarkers, as shown in Fig.~\ref{fig_marker_material}, can be fabricated using cost-effective methods such as dispensing or spray coating.

 \textbf{Production Versatility:} In contrast with other solutions, iMarkers offer production flexibility, enabling design and detection across the entire light spectrum.
-UV-range iMarkers remain entirely transparent and invisible to the naked eye, even when positioned on a transparent surface like glass.
-IR-range iMarkers are similarly discreet, though slight scattering or subtle color effects may reveal their presence (to some extent) under extreme lighting conditions.
+As shown in Fig.~\ref{fig_marker_variants}, UV-range iMarkers remain entirely transparent and invisible to the naked eye, even when placed on a transparent surface such as glass.
+IR-range iMarkers are similarly discreet, though slight scattering or subtle color effects may reveal their presence (to some extent).
 Even in the visible range, iMarkers can be designed to blend with patterned backgrounds or camouflage against similarly colored surfaces, ensuring minimal visual intrusion.
-Fig.~\ref{fig_marker_variants} depicts actual examples of iMarkers made from different CSR shells.

-\textbf{Sensor Affordability:} Detection requirements differ among unobtrusive marker solutions: AirCode relies on a large projector and camera setup, InfraStructs require costly Terahertz scanners, and InfraredTags depend on specialized imaging modules with microprocessors.
-In contrast, iMarkers can be detected using affordable sensors with standard optical components.
-The camera for detecting iMarkers must be compatible with the polarization and wavelength characteristics of the \acp{CSR} employed in its fabrication.
+\textbf{Sensor Affordability:} Detection requirements vary across unobtrusive marker systems: AirCode relies on projector-camera setups, InfraStructs require costly Terahertz scanners, and InfraredTag needs specialized imaging modules with microprocessors.
+In contrast, iMarkers can be detected using affordable sensors with standard optical components, provided the camera is compatible with the polarization and wavelength characteristics of their \ac{CSR} material.

 \textbf{Detection Algorithm Performance:} Since the sensors are designed to generate binary images, fiducial marker patterns are detected within milliseconds, ensuring real-time performance for various robotics and AR use cases.